 Long-Term Equity Incentives.
 The Company's Long-Term Equity Incentive Program serves to reward executive performance that successfully executes the Company's long-term business strategy and builds stockholder value.
 The program allows for the awarding of options and stock appreciation rights, restricted stock and performance units.
 The Long-Term Equity Incentive Program encourages participants to focus on long-term Company performance and provides an opportunity for executive officers and certain designated key employees to increase their ownership stake in the Company through grants of the Company's Class A Common Stock.
-The Company maintains the Hub Group, Inc. 1996 Long-Term Incentive Plan, 1997 Long-Term Incentive Plan, 1999 Long-Term Incentive Plan.
+The Company maintains the Hub Group, Inc. 1 996 Long-Term Incentive Plan, 1997 Long-Term Incentive Plan, 1999 Long-Term Incentive Plan and the Hub Group, Inc. 2002 Long-Term Incentive Plan.

 For the last few years, the Company has made an annual grant of restricted stock to its executive officers.
-The size of this grant was determined with the help of our outside compensation consultant and was generally designed to be competitive with the Compensation Peer Group.
-In October 2005, our Compensation Committee discussed the proposed restricted stock grants which would be part of the 2006 executive compensation package.
-After considering these grants, our Compensation Committee approved the grants in late December 2005.
-Starting with this December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
-For the 2007 compensation package and future years, our Compensation Committee decided to make the annual restricted stock grants in early January rather than in late December.
-For grants made in 2007 and prior years the restricted stock will vest over a period of three years.
-For grants made in 2008, the restricted stock will vest over a period of five years.
+Starting with the December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
+This three year cycle expired at the end of 2008.
+For 2009, the number of shares of restricted stock granted was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
+For grants made in 2007 and prior years the restricted stock vests over a period of three years.
+For grants made in 2008 and 2009, the re stricted stock vests over a period of five years.